mrichardson23/RPi_8x8GridDraw/README.md

 # 8x8GridDraw

-This is based on https://github.com/topshed/RPi_8x8GridDraw but modified to be used as a drop-in activity.
-To install:
+This is based on https://github.com/topshed/RPi_8x8GridDraw but modified to be used as a drop-in activity at events.
+There are two levels to this activity:

+1. The point-and-click interface for creating animations on the Sense HAT's LED matrix.
+This is meant for some quick fun and can be used by younger participants who can't read, but can point and click with a mouse.
+2. The Python command line interpreter interface for trying out the Sense HAT functions.
+This is meant to get people coding quickly.
+The shortcut installed on the desktop loads the Sense HAT module automatically and creates a SenseHat() object that's ready to use right away.

 ## Installation